Stamp Duty

 This stamp duty calculator estimates how much transfer duty you'll pay when buying property in NSW based on the price, property type and whether you're a first home buyer.
 It uses current NSW stamp duty thresholds and can help you plan your deposit, costs and total funds required to complete your purchase.

-Because stamp duty rules and concessions change from time to time, especially for first home buyers, it's important to check your eligibility before you sign a contract.
-A mortgage broker can help you confirm current NSW stamp duty rules and how they apply to you, and also structure your loan so you keep enough funds aside for duty and other purchase costs.
+Because stamp duty rules and concessions change from time to time — especially for first home buyers — it's important to check your eligibility before you sign a contract.
+A mortgage broker can help you confirm current NSW stamp duty rules, how they apply to you, and structure your loan so you keep enough funds aside for duty and other purchase costs.

-• Estimate NSW stamp duty on your next property purchase
+• Estimate NSW stamp duty (transfer duty) on your next property purchase

 • See how the duty changes at different price points